thesaahilraj/Linear-regression-basic/README.md

 # Machine Learning Algorithms
-This Repository is Just for Learning ML.
-I will be adding the iPyhton Notebook file for each Algorithm I learn/work
+This Repository contains dataset analysis using Basic ML Ive used Linear Regression for the Human Head Brain Dataset